 The University of North Carolina at Greensboro is a public university with over 18,000 students, including 3600 graduate students.
 UNCG has been classified by the Carnegie Foundation for the Advancement of Teaching as a "research university with high research activity."

 Greensboro is located in the central part of North Carolina, about a 45 minute drive from Winston-Salem.
 The campus is just over an hour away from the Research Triangle and about 90 minutes from Charlotte.
-It is the largest city in the Piedmont Triad, which comprises Greensboro, High Point and Winston-Salem.
-Greensboro enjoys many of the benefits of a large city, including many city parks, hiking trails and cycling paths for outdoor enthusiasts.
-The campus is only a few hours from the mountains and a few hours away from the ocean.
+It is the largest city in the Piedmont Triad, which is made up of Greensboro, High Point and Winston-Salem.
+Greensboro enjoys many of the benefits of a large city.
+Greensboro is only a few hours from the mountains and a few hours away from the Atlantic Ocean.
 We enjoy an active arts scene, including art galleries and museums, a symphony orchestra, several theatres, and an opera company.
 Greensboro also has a rich cultural history.
 The Battle of Guilford Courthouse, a turning point in the Revolutionary War, took place here as well as key moments central to the Civil Rights Movement.
 The International Civil Rights Center and Museum is located in the building in which the Greensboro sit-ins occurred in 1960.